nadiacollado/nadiacollado.github.io/_posts/2022-01-19-solid-principles-part-two.md

 }
 ```

-***

-I hope this brief overview of the SOLID principles within the world of Echo Servers is helpful in understanding how they help us write better, less decoupled code.
+I hope this brief overview of the SOLID principles within the world of Echo Servers is helpful in understanding how they help us write cleaner, less decoupled code.